Stop Wasting Power: Why You Must Choose 12V Appliances

 The problem comes down to the two types of power your portable station deals with:

-To use AC power, the power station has to flip a switch.
+To use AC power, the power station has to convert the power.
 It has to take the battery's 12V DC power and run it through a component called the inverter.
 The inverter's job is to convert DC to AC.

 That conversion process is not 100% efficient.
 It causes power loss, usually ranging from 10% to 20% of the energy you use, wasted as heat.
 This power loss is completely avoidable if you choose the right appliance.